-Provision 9.2 Assurances to the Board
+Assurances to the Board

-The Board has received the following written assurances:

-- from the Managing Director and Finance Manager that the financial records have been properly maintained and the financial statements for FY2021 give a true and fair view of the Group's operations and finances; and - b. from the Managing Director and Executive Director that the Group's risk management and internal control systems are adequate and effective to address key financial, operational, compliance and information technology risks.
+The Board has received the written assurances from Mr Gary Xie Guojun as Joint MD and the Group Finance Manager that the financial records have been properly maintained and the financial statements for FY2022 give a true and fair view of the Group's operations and finances; and that the Group's risk management and internal control systems are adequate and effective to address key financial, operational, compliance and information technology risks.

-The Managing Director has received obtained similar assurances from the General Manager and Financial Controller (or equivalent positions) of each operating Group entity.
+Management has obtained similar assurances from the General Manager and Financial Controller (or equivalent positions) of each operating Group entity.